 Without commerce and industry, a people perish economically.
 The Negro is perishing because he has no economic system– Marcus Garvey

 Can I, as an African, open up an African business selling luxury yachts exclusively to other African people?
 Of course not.
-But If I was Greek, Asian, Jewish or Arab I could.
-Now this is a crazy example but it is needed to make a point.
-We know there is no market which can exclusively target Africans because globally African people are some of the poorest people on Earth and luxury boats are not something we are interested in.
+But If I was Greek, Asian, Jewish, or Arab I could, or if I made luxury yachts for those markets.
+And if makes no difference if African yachts could be made better.
+Now, this is a crazy example but it is needed to make a point.
+We know there is no market that can exclusively target Africans because globally African people are some of the poorest people on Earth and luxury boats are not something we are interested in.
 So there is no luxury yacht market for Africans.
 The few interested in such things are too small to create an exclusive market.
-As a result no one is going to start custom designing boats with African cultural themes.
+As a result, no one is going to start custom designing boats with African cultural themes.

 Culture is simultaneously the fruit of a people’s history and a determinant of history- Cabral

 In theory, and in theory alone if you told anyone you want to sell African clothes in Africa via a high street store you would think– No problem.
 After all you are in Africa that is the best place to sell African clothes: makes perfect sense even to the Inuit in the Arctic circle.
 But the last place you will find African clothes is in any major retail store ANYWHERE in Africa (I do not know any exceptions).
 Esp in places like South Africa which claim to be the most diverse and economically development markets.
 Not one single thing.
 What does this tell you about the value of things African and the African market?
 Yet in South Africa around every corner, you can find a luxury store selling traditional Indian clothes owned and staffed by Indian people: Because Indians have a value on their cultural products.